 The incorporators must select the name for the corporation as well.
 The BCA requires that the name of a corporation must contain the words "Corporation," "Company," "Incorporated," or "Limited," or an abbreviation of one of those words.
 805 ILCS 5/4.05(a)(1).
 In addition, the name must not contain any word or phrase that suggests that the corporation engages in a business that requires incorporation under a special statute.
 These include the words "Bank," "Banker," "Banking," "Trust," "Pawner," or "Cooperative," as well as words suggesting involvement in the insurance or railway businesses.
 805 ILCS 5/4.05(a)(2), 5/4.05(a)(4).
-Further, the name must be distinguishable on the Secretary of State's records from the names of all other existing Illinois and foreign corporations authorized to do business in Illinois.
+Further, the name must be "distinguishable" on the Secretary of State's records from the names of all other existing Illinois and foreign corporations authorized to do business in Illinois.
 805 ILCS 5/4.05(a)(3).

-To determine the existence of potentially indistinguishable names, counsel should contact the Secretary of State's Department of Business Services, as well as the relevant recorder's office.
+To determine the existence of entities with names that may be deemed "indistinguishable" from a client's chosen name for a new entity, counsel should contact the Secretary of State's Department of Business Services, as well as the relevant recorder's office.
 In addition, it may be prudent to reserve a name for use by the corporation, especially if the client feels strongly about using a particular name.
 This can be done using Form BCA 4.10, Application for Reservation of Name, and paying a small filing fee.
 The name will then be reserved for a period of 90 days, and this reservation may be renewed.
 A copy of Form BCA 4.10 may be found on the Secretary of State's website, www.cyberdriveillinois.com.